nhathadt11/blog/content/posts/there-re-poems/index.md

 The last two lines represent the idea of coding.
 At a glance of reading a code fragment, you will just guess what the code does through the function name and a few lines of logic.
 If you are lacking experience with the code, you may fail to understand exactly what it does and introduce some bugs.

-The second one I created is about the COVID pandemic.
+Another is about the COVID pandemic.

 > Saigon, COVID is coming 😭\
 > I can’t just be sitting and doing nothing 😢\